 Final Evaluation Step Procedure Details F.1 Final Exam Form Indicate if the subject completed the study successfully.
 If subject discontinued from the study, indicate the reason.
-F.2 Exit Refraction Perform bare-eye subjective spherocylindrical refraction with a phoropter and record the best-corrected distance visual acuity (OD and OS) to the nearest letter.
-Note: This step is not necessary if the subject was exited due to screen failure.
+F.2 Subjective spherocylindrical Refraction Perform bare-eye subjective spherocylindrical refraction with a phoropter and record the best corrected distance visual acuity to the nearest letter (OD, OS, and OU).